Love & Hip Hop: Peak (2014–17)

-On August 10, 2015, VH1 announced that Love & Hip Hop: Hollywood would be returning for a second season on September 7, 2015.
-The series premiere garnered big ratings for the network, with VH1 announcing a combined rating of 3.6 million viewers.
-The season featured the franchise's first openly gay couple Milan Christopher and Miles Brock, and several episodes featured public service announcements aimed to help viewers struggling with their sexual identity.
+On August 10, 2015, it was announced that Love & Hip Hop: Hollywoods second season would premiere on September 7, 2015.
+The season premiere garnered a combined rating of 3.6 million viewers.
+The season featured the franchise's first openly gay couple Milan Christopher and Miles Brock, and featured public service announcements aimed to help viewers struggling with their sexual identity.
 On October 12, 2015, VH1 announced that Love & Hip Hop: Out in Hip Hop, a round-table discussion moderated by T. J. Holmes of ABC News, would air on October 19, 2015.
 The special focused on the reality on being openly LGBT in the hip hop community, and coincided with the airing of the seventh episode of the season, in which bisexual cast member Miles comes out to his ex-girlfriend Amber.
 It garnered 1.5 million viewers, ranking No. 1 among women 18–49 in its time period.

 On July 7, 2015, shortly after her release from prison, Remy Ma announced that she was joining Love & Hip Hop: New York, along with her husband Papoose.
-On November 2, 2015, VH1 announced that Love & Hip Hop: New York would be returning for a sixth season on December 14, 2015.
-The season would feature an entirely new opening credits sequence and visual aesthetic, subsequent seasons of Atlanta and Hollywood would follow suit.
+On November 2, 2015, it was announced that season six of New York would premiere on December 14, 2015.
+The sixth season of New York would feature an entirely new opening credits sequence and visual aesthetic; subsequent seasons of Atlanta and Hollywood would follow suit.
 The cast would undergo a major cast change for the third time in the show's history, with its storylines focusing more on the struggles of female rappers in the industry than ever before.
 The season was also notable for the addition of social media personality and aspiring rapper Cardi B, who was dubbed the show's breakout star.
 On August 27, 2015, VH1 confirmed that Love & Hip Hop: Atlanta stars Stevie J and Joseline Hernandez would star in their own spin-off series, set in Los Angeles.
-On December 2, 2015, VH1 announced that Stevie J & Joseline: Go Hollywood would premiere on January 25, 2016, back to back with the second season of K. Michelle: My Life, after Love & Hip Hop: New York's seventh episode of the season.

-Love & Hip Hop: Atlanta returned for a fifth season on April 4, 2016.

-On August 8, 2016, VH1 and 345 Games announced the release of Love & Hip Hop: The Game, a mobile game for iOS and Android.
-It was released worldwide on September 22, 2016.

-Love & Hip Hop: Hollywood returned for a third season on August 15, 2016.
+On December 2, 2015, VH1 announced that Stevie J & Joseline: Go Hollywood would premiere on January 25, 2016, back to back with the second season of K. Michelle: My Life, after Love & Hip Hop: New York's seventh episode of the season.Love & Hip Hop: Atlanta returned for a fifth season on April 4, 2016.
+On August 8, 2016, VH1 and 345 Games announced Love & Hip Hop: The Game, a mobile game for iOS and Android.
+It would be released worldwide on September 22, 2016.
+Love & Hip Hop: Hollywood would return for its third season on August 15, 2016.